Would a great newspaper slant the news against Israel?

 This is also the point of our first billboard, viewed from the offices of The New York Times:

-Further down on this page, you can find an image of our advertisement, placed in major New York City newspapers, about The Times's history of downplaying genocidal, anti-Jewish rhetoric in the Palestinian media, and another about the newspaper glossing over the murder of Malki Roth, a 15-year-old girl killed by a Palestinian suicide bomber, in a magazine article romanticizing acts of violence against Israeli civilians.
+CAMERA has also published print advertisements, placed in major New York City newspapers and elsewhere, about The Times‘s history of downplaying genocidal, anti-Jewish rhetoric in the Palestinian media, and about the newspaper glossing over the murder of Malki Roth, a 15-year-old girl killed by a Palestinian suicide bomber.
+You can see those ads by clicking on the tabs below.

-Our billboard highlights the newspaper's habit of misrepresenting facts, omitting key information and skewing headlines, to encourage the newspaper of record to commit itself to its own promise of ethical journalism.
+Our New York Times campaign highlights the newspaper’s habit of misrepresenting facts, omitting key information, and skewing headlines, and seeks to encourage the newspaper of record to commit itself to its own promise of ethical journalism.

 On The News Pages

-FACT: According to recent statistics, contacts between Palestinians and Israelis, whether through work or healthcare, have not dwindled but have steadily increased.
-"More than 930,000 Palestinians went through passageways into Israel in 2012, representing a continuing trend in recent years... tens of thousands of movements were recorded at passageways for the purpose of family visits and traveling in Israel, receiving medical care Israeli hospitals, commerce and employment for Palestinian workers and merchants in Israel" (Israel Civil Administration, "930,000 Palestinians Pass Through Israel," March 11, 2013).
+FACT: According to easily accessible statistics at the time, contacts between Palestinians and Israelis, whether through work or healthcare, had not been dwindling, but rather steadily increasing.
+Figures by Israel’s Civil Administration revealed that “more than 930,000 Palestinians went through passageways into Israel in 2012, representing a continuing trend in recent years,” and that “tens of thousands of movements were recorded at passageways for the purpose of family visits and traveling in Israel, receiving medical care Israeli hospitals, commerce and employment for Palestinian workers and merchants in Israel” (“930,000 Palestinians Pass Through Israel,” March 11, 2013).

 The number of Palestinians granted permits to work in Israel has been steadily increasing and is at a peak since the start of a violent Palestinian intifada in 2000.
 The numbers of Palestinians receiving healthcare within Israel has been steadily rising as well.